How to write a proposal cover letter in 2026: Examples + free template

 Now that you know the structure to follow on the proposal cover letter, it’s time to go into the details of how to write a proposal letter.

-Starting with a powerful opening sentence can grab the reader’s attention immediately, encourage them to continue reading, and make your proposal stand out among the endless others they may have received.
+Starting with a powerful opening sentence can grab the reader’s attention immediately, encourage them to continue reading, and make your proposal stand out.
 It’s beneficial to use impactful verbs and straightforward wording to ensure your initial sentence remains engaging and brief.

 In any proposal, it’s essential to demonstrate to your client that you understand the problem they’re facing.
 Highlight their goals and the reasons behind your collaboration.
 Present the company’s challenges in an easily comprehensible manner.
 Dedicate a section to focus on the company’s concerns, and later in the cover letter, you can introduce the proposed solutions.